nanome-ai/plugin-vault/README.md

   Enables enforced authentication, preventing users from accessing files in the Web UI unless they are logged in.

+- `--https`

+  Enable HTTPS using a self-signed certificate.
+If port is not set, port will default to 443.

 - `--keep-files-days days`

   Automatically delete files that haven't been accessed in a given number of days.
 Example: to delete untouched files after 2 weeks: `--keep-files-days 14`

-- `-s certfile` or `--ssl-cert certfile`

-  SSL certificate to be used for HTTPS.
-If port is not set, port will default to 443.
-Example: `-s ./cert.pem`

 - `-u url` or `--url url`